mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

 Locate the line that says `TaskRoleArn: !Ref "AWS::NoValue"` and change it to `TaskRoleArn: !Ref 'ECSTaskRole'`

-Last but not list add the `{% if 'test' in service_instance.name %} EnableExecuteCommand: true {% endif %}` in the `Service` resource properties.
+Last but not list add the `EnableExecuteCommand: true` in the `Service` resource properties.
 It should look something like this when added (note how we are using Jinja to only the required parameter for the deployments of the `test` instances):

 ```
   Service:
     Type: AWS::ECS::Service
     DependsOn: LoadBalancerRule
     Properties:
-      {% if 'test' in service_instance.name %} EnableExecuteCommand: true {% endif %}
+      {% if 'test' in service_instance.name %}
+      EnableExecuteCommand: true
+      {% endif %}
       ServiceName: '{{service.name}}_{{service_instance.name}}'
 ```